APY/APYDataGridBundle/Resources/doc/columns_configuration.md

  - filterable [bool] turns on or off visibility of all columns
  - groups [string|array] default 'default' - use this attribute to define more than one configuration for an Entity/Document `i.e. $source = new Entity('MyProjectMyBundle:MyEntity', 'my_group');`
+ - groupBy [string|array] - use this attribute to add groupBy fields to the query

 <a name="orm_associations"/>
 ### ORM association mapping support with `.` notation